inside front cover

 In USER mode, plays the user recording in the selected position.
 A beep will play if nothing is recorded.

-VOLUME SWITCH: Selects one of four volume levels, from soft to loud.
+VOL BUTTON: Selects one of four volume levels, from soft to loud.

 Q: How much recording time is there for my own sounds?